-Lead: Ministry for Information Society and Telecommunications
+Lead: Ministry for Information Society and For time period 2019-2021 Telecommunications

 Energy sector contact point for the coordination of CI protection with other states is not established, as there is no legislation pertaining to CI.
 Ministry of Economy is responsible for energy sector.